 Don’t Listen to Me

-Considering the obvious lack of evidence and lack of pedigree, as well as the saturation of advice in the “man-o-sphere”, you probably shouldn’t read a word I write.
+Considering the obvious lack of evidence and lack of pedigree, as well as the saturation of advice already out there in the “man-o-sphere”, you probably shouldn’t read a word I write.

 Do Listen to Me